The Sandman: Fables & Reflections: "Ramadan"

 At the beginning of this story, the Caliph Harun al-Rashid rules over the brilliant city of Baghdad, but is troubled by the impermanence of its perfection, and offers Baghdad to Morpheus, if Morpheus will preserve it for ever.
 After the deal is completed, Harun awakes in a far more dreary version of Baghdad, with no memory of its previous fantastical nature.
 The story ends with an abrupt shift to war-torn modern-day Baghdad, where an old man tells this tale to a young child in exchange for money and cigarettes.
 The implication is made that the legendary Baghdad is preserved in legend, and therefore immortal.
 This tale contains numerous references to the One Thousand and One Nights, the famous collection of Middle Eastern fables; and it is implied that these are meant to preserve Baghdad.
 Drawn by P. Craig Russell, coloured by Lovern Kinzierski and Digital Chameleon.

+Adaptations

+"The Song of Orpheus" story arc is adapted in the eponymous episode of the second season of The Sandman.